rust-lang/book/src/ch08-01-vectors.md

 the vector.
 Using an enum plus a `match` expression means that Rust will ensure at compile time that every possible case is handled, as discussed in Chapter 6.

-If you don’t know the exhaustive set of types a program will get at runtime to store in a vector, the enum technique won’t work.
+If you don’t know the exhaustive set of types a program will get at compile time to store in a vector, the enum technique won’t work.
 Instead, you can use a trait object, which we’ll cover in Chapter 17.